 The most important questions and answers around the subject of Brexit.
 Continually updated for you!

 Nothing has been decided.
-A transition phase in which the UK (United Kingdom) will remain part of the European Single Market and the customs union with all four fundamental freedoms, until the expected de-facto exit on 31 December 2020, has been politically agreed in the draft for the exit treaty.
+A transition phase in which the UK (United Kingdom) will remain part of the European Single Market and the customs union with all four fundamental freedoms, until the expected de-facto exit on 31 December 2020, has been included in the draft for the exit treaty.
 Whether the exit treaty will, however, be accepted by the British parliament or not is still unclear.
-If there is a transition phase, however, movement of goods will remain free during it.

 Apart from the introduction of customs processing and additional effort in procurement of proofs of origin, the end of free movement of goods will have the following consequences: